Language Translation

 Learn more about Indiana’s CWD surveillance history in the annual Indiana White-tailed Deer Report.

 Indiana DNR defines CWD Positive Areas based on the location of a CWD positive deer detection.
 Depending on where a positive deer is found, a CWD Positive Area can include multiple counties after detection in a single deer.
+Positive Areas are applied at the county level and are permanent once designated.

-Following the first CWD detection in Indiana in 2024, our first “CWD Positive Area” was defined.
-This area includes the county in which the positive was detected (LaGrange County) and 3 adjacent counties (Steuben, Noble, and DeKalb counties).
-CWD positive deer HAVE NOT been detected in Steuben, Noble, or DeKalb county as of July 2024.
+Following the first CWD detection in Indiana in 2024, the state’s first CWD Positive Area was defined.
+This area includes the county in which the positive deer was detected (LaGrange) and the three adjacent counties (Steuben, Noble, and DeKalb).
+CWD positive deer HAVE NOT been detected in Steuben, Noble, or DeKalb counties as of February 2025.

 • Modeling of CWD confirmed detections and expansion of CWD Positive Areas